microsoft/cppgraphqlgen/README.md

 ## API references

 See [GraphQLService.h](GraphQLService.h) for the base types implemented in the `facebook::graphql::service` namespace.
 Take a look at [Today.h](Today.h) and [Today.cpp](Today.cpp) to see a sample implementation of a custom schema defined in [schema.today.graphql](schema.today.graphql) for testing purposes.

-The unit tests.
+All of the generated files are in the [samples](samples/) directory.
+If you modify the code generator in SchemaGenerator.* and rebuild, `make install` will update them.
+Please remember to include updating the samples in any pull requests which change them.

 # Build and Test